joshcummingsdesign/snazzy-slider/readme.txt

 With all the slider plugins available, why Snazzy Slider?
 Pure and simple, Snazzy Slider is fast, responsive, accessible, flexible, and completely open source.
-Snazzy Slider is ready for touch devices like smartphones and tablets, and gives you the option to display excerpts of any posts you'd like.
+Snazzy Slider is ready for touch devices like smartphones and tablets, and gives you the option to display excerpts from any post you'd like.

 **Features include:**